dvklopfenstein/enrichmentanalysis/README.md

 [**GOATOOLS: A Python library for Gene Ontology analyses**](https://www.nature.com/articles/s41598-018-28948-z)
 _Scientific reports_ | (2018) 8:10872 | DOI:10.1038/s41598-018-28948-z

-## The Enrichment Analysis Steps of this code
+## The enrichment analysis steps performed by this repo's code
   1. Generate pvalues using Fishers exact test
   2. Do multipletest correction with any of SciPy's statsmodel functions: